top of page

 Leave Desk, Discover Geology

 Recently, I discovered fossil soil wedges along the highway east of Glacier National Park.
 The wedges follow a polygonal soil-crack pattern.
 The wedge networks are smaller and less conspicuous than the spectacular polygons in the High Plains of Wyoming (Grasso, 1979; Mears, 1981, 1987; Nissen and Mears, 1990; Munn and Spackman, 1991; Dillon and Sorenson, 2007).
 This location is 525 km east of Withrow, WA.
 The climate here, near Browning, MT, is decidedly continental.
 Winter temperatures today regularly fall 30 degrees below zero.
 Though the two sites lie at the same latitude, it was far colder here on the Two Medicine Creek divide than on the Waterville Plateau.
-Yet, even here the wedges are small.
+Yet, even here the wedges are quite small.
 See this post for more: https://www.skyecooley.com/single-post/periglacial-soil-wedges-east-of-glacier-national-park

 Implications for Clastic Dikes in Eastern Washington